DrKain/subclean/readme.md

 `npm install -g subclean`

 Or grab a pre-built binary from the [releases](https://github.com/DrKain/subclean/releases) page (win, linux, mac).
+Or you can built it yourself: `npm install && npm run build`

 #### Basic Use: